 In this paper, we focus on introducing nonlinear statistical models to the feature extraction and acoustic modeling problems as a first step towards speech and speaker recognition systems based on notions of chaos and strange attractors.
 Our goal in this work is to improve the generalization and robustness properties of a speech recognition system.
-Three nonlinear invariants [1] are proposed for feature extraction: Lyapunov exponents, correlation fractal dimension, and correlation entropy.
+Three nonlinear invariants are proposed for feature extraction: Lyapunov exponents, correlation fractal dimension, and correlation entropy.
 We demonstrate an 11% relative improvement on speech recorded under noise-free conditions, but show a comparable degradation occurs for mismatched training conditions on noisy speech.
 We conjecture that the degradation is due to difficulties in estimating invariants reliably from noisy data.

-To circumvent these problems, we introduce two dynamic models to the acoustic modeling problem: (1) a linear dynamic model (LDM) [2] that uses a state space-like formulation to explicitly model the evolution of hidden states using an autoregressive process, and (2) a data-dependent mixture of autoregressive (MixAR) models [3].
+To circumvent these problems, we introduce two dynamic models to the acoustic modeling problem: (1) a linear dynamic model (LDM) that uses a state space-like formulation to explicitly model the evolution of hidden states using an autoregressive process, and (2) a data-dependent mixture of autoregressive (MixAR) models.
 Results show that LDM and MixAR models can achieve comparable performance with HMM systems while using significantly fewer parameters.
-The LDM model provided a reduction of the speech recognition error rate by 4.9% relative on clean data and 6.5% relative on noisy data.
-The MixAR model provided a reduction in the speaker recongition error rate of 6.4% relative on noisy evaluation data.
-Currently we are devolping Bayesian parameter estimation and discriminative training algorithms for these new models to improve noise robustness.
+Currently we are developing Bayesian parameter estimation and discriminative training algorithms for these new models to improve noise robustness.